 The result was a whole new set of stricter regulations and compliance practices that took a number of years for Panama banks and bankers to get the hang of.

 Well, many people will tell you that account opening in Panama is still challenging, and they’re right.
 But the process of opening accounts is a lot more streamlined than it was even a year ago.

 Remember, for the past few years, Panama banks were still playing catch up with the rest of the world…

 Historically, compliance departments in Panama were incredibly slow and inexperienced.
-Many inserted “fake compliance” practices to show that they were doing something, like requiring color copies and four pieces of identification.
+Many inserted “fake compliance” practices to show that they were doing something.
+This included things like requiring color copies and four pieces of identification.
 And you’d be hard-pressed to find a bank that understood the needs of anyone living an international lifestyle.

 But now, my team has found that certain Panama bankers at a small number of Panama banks have seriously stepped up their game.

-Now, in addition to being a USD based economy and a 2-hour flight from Miami, Panama is showing signs that it might be on the verge of becoming the next great banking hub… at least in the Americas.
+Now, Panama has other benefits on top of being a USD based economy and a 2-hour flight from Miami.
+In fact, Panama is showing signs that it might be on the verge of becoming the next great banking hub… at least in the Americas.

 Don’t get me wrong, there are still a lot of hoops to jump through.
 And if you don’t know which banks (and bankers) to approach, you won’t get an account.

-But, if you have that information handy, it can be a straightforward account opening process that can deliver a useful bank account in USD.
+But, if you have that information handy, it can be a straightforward account opening process.
+And in doing so, you will access a useful bank account in USD.